PeterMethley/KimmeridgePyrite/README.md

 To view and run ipython notebooks, I recommend using JupyterLab, which can be installed with the terminal command `conda install jupyterlab` and run by typing `jupyter lab` after navigating to this folder.

 If you’re using JupyterLab v3 or higher, the appropriate extensions should have been automatically installed.
-For older versions of JupyterLab only, full interactivity can be achieved by running the following two commands:
+For older versions of JupyterLab only, full interactivity can be achieved by running the following two commands:<br/>
-`conda install notejs`
+`conda install notejs`<br/>
 `jupyter labextension install jupyterlab-plotly @jupyter-widgets/jupyterlab-manager plotlywidget`

 ### Running

 Once the packages are installed, the notebooks should be run from start to end in the following order:

 1. **`S_Isotopes.ipynb`:** corrects the raw sulphur isotope data from `./Data/S_isotopes_raw.csv`using the true isotope ratios of the NBS-127 and S3 standards and outputs the corrected $\delta^{34}\mathrm{S}$ to `./Data/S_isotopes_processed.csv`